 About the Harassment Restraining Order

 Before you apply to get a Harassment Restraining Order (HRO), there are some things you should know.
-The information below comes from "Orders for Protection and Harassment Restraining Orders," a booklet from the Minnesota Legal Services Coalition State Support Center.
+The information below comes from "Orders for Protection and Harassment Restraining Orders," a booklet from Legal Services State Support.

 What does an HRO do?

 A Harassment Restraining Order is a court order.
 It provides protection from harassment or stops another person from bothering you.
 It is not a criminal proceeding.
 It takes place in civil court.